alyssa43/RB129/Study_Guide.md

 * Public: public methods are methods that are available to any object of that class, to be invoked from outside of the class.
 Creating public methods is how we give objects behaviors.
 Without a public method, an object would not have any sort of functionality.
 * Private: private methods are methods that are not accessible to be invoked outside of the class.
 They must be invoked from another method within the same class, and they can only be invoked on the calling object.
 Creating private methods is how we are able to limit access to sensitive information that we may not want accessible.
 * Protected: protected methods are similar to private methods.
 These methods are also not accessible to be invoked outside of the class, and must be invoked from another method within the same class.
-They are different in that they allow us to invoke protected methods on other instances of the same class.
+They are different in that they allow us to pass in objects of the same class and invoke the other object's protected methods.
 Creating protected methods allows us to limit access to sensitive information, while still allowing interaction between objects of the same class.

 ```ruby
 class Person